 I wondered if you could take a look at the photos and let me know what you think or if you have seen anything like it in your travels.

 Below are a selection of photos that Michael sent me.
 To my eye, this appears to be a gibbet or Iron Maiden-like device that only encompasses the head and outstretched arms (crucifixion style).
-A "sister" Houdini Iron Maiden did indeed sell in The Great Houdini Auction of 2004 for $65,000 and now resides in David Copperfield's International Museum and Library of the Conjuring Arts in Las Vegas.
-However, that Iron Maiden has the benefit of a photo of Houdini with the device to authenticate it.
+A "sister" Houdini gibbet did indeed sell in The Great Houdini Auction of 2004 for $65,000 and now resides in David Copperfield's International Museum and Library of the Conjuring Arts in Las Vegas.
+However, that gibbet has the benefit of a photo of Houdini with the device to authenticate it.

 So what do we think?
 Is this a long lost Houdini prop?
-I admit I've never heard of a second Iron Maiden, and neither had a handful of Houdini experts that I shared this with.
+I admit I've never heard of a second gibbet, and neither had a handful of Houdini experts that I shared this with.
 Perhaps the welds and rivets could be compared to the device in the Copperfield collection?

 If you have any insight into this, please share in the comments below.
 Or if you'd like to discuss this with the owner himself, you can contact Michael Kahle via email HERE.